hainingzhang/KubeFATE/k8s-deploy/README.md

 * Kubernetes: Container orchestration engine.

 KubeFATE is responsible for:
-* Day 1 initialization: One executable binary to deploy a FATE cluster
+* Day 1 initialization: Provision a FATE cluster on Kubernetes
-* Day 2 operations: Provides both executable binary and RESTful APIs to manage FATE clusters of a party
+* Day 2 operations: Provides RESTful APIs to manage FATE clusters

 ## High-level architecture of KubeFATE
 The high-level architecture of KubeFATE is shwon as follows: